Your Baby's Immunization Schedule Guide

 Hepatitis B is a viral disease of the liver that can be very serious, even leading to liver damage or cancer.

-It’s spread through infected blood and bodily fluids.
-The disease can be passed from person to person if the healthy person comes into contact with the bodily fluids of the sick person.
-If a pregnant woman is infected with hepatitis B, she can pass the disease onto her baby at birth.
-To prevent this from happening, her newborn will be vaccinated within 12 hours of birth.
+If a pregnant person is infected with hepatitis B, they can pass the disease onto their baby at birth.
+To prevent this from happening, their newborn will be vaccinated within 12 hours of birth.
 Some who are infected may not show any symptoms, whereas others have symptoms that can last for several weeks.
 Symptoms include loss of appetite, jaundice, muscle pain, diarrhea, and vomiting.
-Vaccination: The hepatitis B vaccine (HepB) is administered in 3 doses: the first at birth, the second at 1 to 2 months, and the third between 6 and 18 months.
+Vaccination: The hepatitis B vaccine (HepB) is administered in three doses: the first at birth, the second at 1 to 2 months, and the third between 6 and 18 months.

 Influenza

-Known more commonly as “the flu,” influenza is a respiratory illness caused by a virus that can be spread rapidly through coughing or sneezing.
+Known more commonly as “the flu,” influenza is a respiratory illness caused by a virus that can spread rapidly through coughing or sneezing.

 Measles

 Measles (the first "M" of the MMR vaccine) is a viral disease that produces a red or brownish blotchy rash, a cough, a runny nose, fever, or pinkeye.
-In rare cases the infection can cause pneumonia or encephalitis (a brain infection).
+In rare cases, the infection can cause pneumonia or encephalitis (a brain infection).
 Young children may also develop an ear infection, croup, and diarrhea.

 Mumps

 Mumps (the second "M" of the MMR vaccine) causes fever, headache, and swelling of the salivary glands on the sides of the face.
-The virus is spread through coughing and occurs most often in children who are between 5 and 14 years old.
+The virus is spread through coughing and occurs most often in children between 5 and 14 years old.

 Pertussis

-Caused by the pertussis bacteria, pertussis can lead to complications including pneumonia and convulsions.
+Caused by the pertussis bacteria, pertussis can lead to complications, including pneumonia and convulsions.
 Very young unimmunized children are at the greatest risk and often need to be hospitalized if they become ill.
-It’s recommended that pregnant women get the Tdap vaccine (the version of DTaP for older children and adults) in the third trimester.
+It’s recommended that pregnant people get the Tdap vaccine (the version of DTaP for older children and adults) in the third trimester.
 This ensures that high levels of antibodies are passed onto the baby before birth.
 This creates protection from whooping cough in the first few months of life until the baby gets the first dose of the DTaP vaccine at 2 months old.
 Vaccination: The pertussis vaccine is administered along with the vaccines for diphtheria and tetanus (DTaP), with five doses given altogether.
 The first dose is given at 2 months, the second at 4 months, the third at 6 months, the fourth between 15 and 18 months, and the fifth between 4 and 6 years.

 Pneumococcal Infections

 Vaccination: The pneumococcal conjugate vaccine (PCV13) protects against 13 different types of pneumococcal bacteria.
-It’s usually administered to children in 4 doses: the first at 2 months, the second at 4 months, the third at 6 months, and the fourth between 12 and 15 months.
+It’s usually administered to children in four doses: the first at 2 months, the second at 4 months, the third at 6 months, and the fourth between 12 and 15 months.
 Some children with chronic health conditions may receive a different vaccine.

 Polio